What You Do During the Mortgage Loan Process Can Hurt You

 4) Be current on all your payment accounts.
 Even just one 30-day late will bring your FICO score down.

 5) No debt consolidation during this loan process.
 Sounds like the right thing to do doesn’t it but it is not.
-The credit system sees this as a negative.
-Wait until after the house closing and then do it.
+The credit system sees this as a negative when you consolidate debt.
+Wait until after the home closing and then do it.

-6) Red Flags beware.
-We talked about not applying or adding any new debt accounts at this time, do not co-sign a loan for anyone and don’t go changing your name or address with the credit bureaus either.
+6) Red flags beware.
+We talked about not applying or adding any new debt accounts at this time, do not co-sign a loan for anyone, don’t go buying a diamond engagement ring and don’t go changing your name or address with the credit bureaus either.
 This should be a ‘quiet’ credit time in your life.

 7) Use your credit accounts as you normally would do.
 Any change in patterns by halting the use of your credit will also send a wrong signal to the credit agencies.
 Seems odd but the credit agencies look for changes in patterns to see who is beginning to go astray.

 8) Stay in touch with your lender.
-If anything surfaces which you even think may impact your credit score, give your lender a call.
+If anything surfaces which you even think may impact your credit score, give your mortgage lender a call right away.